 Calculate the equation of a perpendicular line.
-Enter the equation of the original line and the point it passes through to calculate the perpendicular line equation.
+Enter the equation of the original line and a point that the perpendicular line passes through to calculate the perpendicular line equation.

 Perpendicular Line Formula